cferdinandi/houdini/README.md

 ## Browser Compatibility

 Houdini works in all modern browsers, and IE 10 and above.
 You can push browser support back to IE 9 with the [classList.js polyfill](https://github.com/eligrey/classList.js/).

+The event interface will not work out of the box in any version of IE, but you can easily add support by using a [CustomEvent polyfill](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent#Polyfill).

 Houdini is built with modern JavaScript APIs, and uses progressive enhancement.
 If the JavaScript file fails to load, or if your site is viewed on older and less capable browsers, all content will be displayed by default.
 If you need to support older browsers, you can still download the [jQuery version of Houdini on GitHub](https://github.com/cferdinandi/houdini/tree/archive-v2).